The Swedish school system

 In 2011, the Swedish Education Act was thoroughly revised, with higher formal requirements for teachers than earlier.
 The current act also puts more focus on student and teacher health, and allows more freedom of choice than previously.

 That same year, Sweden's national curriculum came into force.
-The curriculum, which applies to all forms of compulsory education, came with new general goals, guidelines and syllabuses.
+The curriculum, which applies to all forms of compulsory education in the Swedish school system, came with new general goals, guidelines and syllabuses.
 Mandatory national subject tests to assess student progress – which were already in place for years 3 and 9 – were added for year 6.

 New grading system

-The Swedish grading system was also updated in 2011, to a new grading scale with six grades from A to F, where A to E are passing grades, and F represents a failing grade.
+The grading in the Swedish school system was also updated in 2011, to a scale with six grades from A to F, where A to E are passing grades, and F represents a failing grade.
 This system is similar to the European Credit Transfer and Accumulation System (ECTS), the standard grading system for higher education in Europe.

 Since 2012, grades are assigned from year 6 in Sweden.